nickarms/100-days-of-code/r1-log.md

 ### R1D24
 Didn't code yesterday.
 Did today (more regexp).
 Asked for feedback from the community on whether I should reset and am okay either way. https://twitter.com/sirnixalot/status/957163033872146432

+### R1D25
+Coding after a couple hours of bouldering and I'm WIPED!
+Still chunking away through reversing a string and it's amazing how many false starts I've had.
+Hope this stuff gets easier (or at least different). https://twitter.com/sirnixalot/status/957534393110691841